 "If your partner cheated on you, recovery is tricky," Masini says.
 "If you have an 'emotional relationship' that is outside your relationship with your partner, to get over the betrayal in your primary relationship, this type of cheating may actually help you get back together with your partner."

 While this shouldn't be seen as a way to get revenge, it's more of the mentality that getting close and confiding in someone else can help you work through how you feel about your own relationship and the cheating that took place.
 It might even trigger a thought that you want to work on your relationship with your partner and get

-It Can Satisfy A Need Your Relationship Might Be Missing
+past their cheating.
+4 It Can Satisfy A Need Your Relationship Might Be Missing

 Although, ideally, we want our relationship to have it all, that's sometimes not possible.
 People speak